 15. Charlie Robison

 Raised in the Texas Hill Country, Charlie Robison has been a staple of Texas and Red Dirt music for 20 years.
 With songs like "My Hometown" and "El Cerrito Place," Robison helped define Texas country.
-Earlier this year, Robison announced his retirement from the stage and studio due to complications from a surgical procedure that left him with the permanent inability to sing.
+Sadly Robison announced his retirement from the stage and studio due to complications from a surgical procedure that left him with the permanent inability to sing.

 Now Watch: Songs Every Bruce Robison Fan Knows By Heart